alextanhongpin/ideas/analytics.md

 - if we are looking for recommendations, we need to at least match their preferences with the behaviours
 - most basic metrics includes daily, weekly, monthly or yearly sales (trends etc)

+## recommendation

+We can create recommendation by finding the patterns of the user past purchases
+- another alternative is to just recommend a global top 10.
+Then monitor the trends of the users actions towards the list.
+Daily, update the ranking and remove those with 0 ratings.
+Then add in new products that has not yet been recommended.
 ## Links